swiftlang/swift-evolution/proposals/0483-inline-array-sugar.md

 [_; _]
 ```

-Of all these, the `of` choice is less susceptable to the ascii art problem.
+Of all these, the `of` choice is less susceptible to the ascii art problem.

 ### Order of size and type